ibbles/LearningUnrealEngine/Unit tests source notes.md

 # Notation

 Each chapter, except for this one and the Summary, corresponds to a source.
-Each source has an URL, an author, and optinally an Unreal Engine version for which the source was written.
+Each source has an URL, an author, and optionally an Unreal Engine version for which the source was written.
 Each line of text that state a fact from the source is a regular line.
 Each line of text that is a comment from me is prefixed with >.